chirayubatra/subchan/README.md

 subchan
 =====

-"Fork subchan" to create a new MOOSE-based application.

-For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)
+A new MOOSE-based application for subchannel analysis.